idia640/presentations/week05/PITCHME.md

 - plays a role in the conversion from visual information to verbal
 - memory effects: rhyming causes confusion, and word length has an effect on recall.

+Visuospatio sketchpad:

-Visuospatio sketchpad - similar function for visual or spatially encoded items.
+- similar function for visual or spatially encoded items
 - right hemisphere
 - separates "what" versus "where" mechanisms

+Central executive:

-Central executive - attentionally limited system that selects and manipulates patterns / objects in the subsystems.
+- attentionally limited system that selects and manipulates patterns / objects in the subsystems.
 - central to planning, problem solving
 - necessary for shifting & switching attention (when plan not working)
 - implicated in fluency - ability to quickly and efficiently search for and generate new info